caporaso-lab/developing-with-qiime2/book/plugins/how-to-guides/usage-examples.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For complex usage examples, you may want to provide additional context to the user.
-:ref:`usage-annotations` are available to help with this.
+`usage-annotations` are available to help with this.
 The linked documentation provides worked examples.
 ```